 Molly has an extensive appellate practice, and has successfully represented clients in the Sixth, Eighth, Ninth, Tenth and D.C. circuits, most recently helping to secure the reversal of a multimillion-dollar jury verdict.

-During law school at the University of Kansas School of Law, Molly is a member of the advisory board for the Shook, Hardy & Bacon Center for Excellence in Advocacy at the law school.
+A graduate of the University of Kansas School of Law, Molly is a member of the advisory board for the Shook, Hardy & Bacon Center for Excellence in Advocacy at the law school.
 She also is a former adjunct professor of civil procedure and a guest presenter for the school’s complex litigation course.
 During law school, Molly was an articles editor of the Kansas Law Review, a Raymond F. Rice Foundation Scholar and inducted into the Order of the Coif.
 She also was a teaching assistant in the law school’s legal research and writing program.

 Molly R. Schimmels, First Amendment Suits and the Prison Litigation Reform Act's Physical Injury Requirement: The Availability of Damage Awards for Inmate Claimants, 51 Kan.
 L. Rev. 935 (2003).

 John Sherk & Molly Carella, Innovations in Class-Action Litigation: A Case-Study Approach, SHB's Update of the Law CLE (June 2013).